Menu

 Commercial lawyers are tasked with assisting clients in navigating legal interactions in the business world.
 The primary duties include amending contracts, reviewing business mergers, and representing the clients in courts.
-The scope of their job description is broad, and in this article, we will dig deeper.
+The scope of their job description is broad.
+Our New York City landlord attorneys are ready to help you.
+Call us at Stark Law PLLC for a free consultation today!

-Commercial attorneys are legal experts that have excellent interpersonal skills.
+Commercial attorneys are legal experts who have excellent interpersonal skills.
 They are expected to represent clients in courts.
-Draft and amend contracts, oversee the mergers and do negotiations on behalf of the clients.
+Draft and amend contracts, oversee the mergers, and negotiate on behalf of the clients.
 Excellent lawyers are diligent and have a vast knowledge of corporate law.
-Other than good written and verbal skills, they are skilled in facing clients.
-Other duties expected include helping clients in litigation matters, drafting commercial reports, drafting legal papers, and anticipating clients' legal concerns.
+Other than good written and verbal skills, they are skilled in dealing with clients.
+Other duties expected include helping clients in litigation matters, drafting commercial reports, drafting legal papers, and anticipating clients’ legal concerns.

 When a business cannot pay rent, it is essential to speak to the landlord about renegotiating the cost of the rent.
 Some landlords can agree to reduce the rent until the business can pay the agreed amount as per the lease.
 If the property owner is unwilling to lower the rent, then they can evict the tenant.
 However, every state has laws regarding lease termination notices, and the landlord needs to follow them to evict a tenant.

 In case of an eviction, the lawyer will review the lease agreement and area jurisdiction laws to see if defenses may be raised.
-Legal defenses that may be raised against and eviction include:
+Legal defenses that may be raised against an eviction include:

 – Landlord breach